-To register for the Reunion, send checks (\$50/person), payable to "Therese Salus/Peace Corps Honduras" to 8501 Aragon Lane, Chevy Chase, MD 20815.
+To register for the Reunion, send checks (\$50/person), payable to "Therese Salus/Peace Corps Honduras" 8501 Aragon Lane, Chevy Chase, MD 20815.
 The registration fee will cover fixed costs, and, perhaps, the Sunday night Fiesta.
-If your plans change, the registration fee will be refunded if requested before January 10, 2016.
-With your payment, include your name, contact information-including mobile numbers (to be shared), lodging, group/years of service, and site.
+If your plans change, the registration fee will be refunded if requested before January With your payment, 10, 2016. include vour name, contact information-including mobile numbers (to be shared), lodging, group/years of service, and site.
 An updated registration list will be posted to the website the beginning of every month, starting in September 2015.